bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/supported-rules.md

 <h3 id="statement.insert.must-specify-column">INSERT statements must specify columns</h3>

-For more readability, it's better to specify columns for INSERT statements, such as `INSERT INTO table_t(id, name) VALUES(...)`.
+For readability, it's better to explicitly specify columns for INSERT statements, such as `INSERT INTO table_t(id, name) VALUES(...)`.

 #### How the rule works